Are your customers happy?

 Some gaps are more in your control than others.
 Sometimes culture shifts so rapidly that your product might require a substantial update to fix a gap.
 In instances where that may be impossible, spend extra time on education and removing barriers to purchase in the short-term.

-The , provided in 1990s Delivering Quality Service: Balancing Customer Perceptions and Expectations, still rings true in today’s quickly-changing consumer environment.
+The model that inspired this post, provided in 1990s Delivering Quality Service: Balancing Customer Perceptions and Expectations, still rings true in today’s quickly-changing consumer environment.

 No matter if you’re in the e-commerce world or operate a brick-and-mortar service, closing customer experience gaps can pay massive dividends.